-A crocodilian’s penchant for violence and ferocity is the clear link with the military.
+A crocodilian’s penchant for violence and ferocity is a clear link with the military.
 The war you fight is against your lower conscious nature, the battle to overcome bad habits.
-Gods and demons fight all the time in ancient myth.
+Gods and demons fight all the time in ancient myths.

 Crocodilians are also very protective of their young.
-The ferociousness to protect their offspring from danger is why crocodiles were called “land-monsters” in ancient myth.
+The ferociousness to protect their offspring from danger is why alligators were called “land monsters” in ancient myth.

-The attribute to power is derived from the crocodiles physical, mental and emotional strength.
+The attribute of power is derived from the crocodile’s physical, mental and emotional strength.
 Crocodiles lay motionless in the water for hours waiting for their prey.
 They are very patient.

 In mankind, patience requires a strong mental and emotional attitude.

 A crocodilian’s destructive nature and creative nature positions these creatures as a symbol of regeneration; the birth, death and rebirth of energy.
 The reptilian link bears a relation to primal energy.

 When you examine the symbolic meaning of crocodiles from an exoteric perspective (bites of information made known to the public), it offers little insight or help.

 Once you understand the symbolic meaning of alligators, you are better placed to make an informed decision whenever such matters appear in your life.

 When you interpret dreams or symbols, you should always look for hidden meaning.
 The best way to do that is to observe what is happening in your life at the time dreams and symbols surface.